kubernetes/website/content/en/docs/concepts/services-networking/ingress.md

 {{< feature-state for_k8s_version="v1.1" state="beta" >}}

-Before you start using an Ingress, there are a few things you should understand.
-The Ingress is a beta resource.
-You will need an Ingress controller to satisfy an Ingress, simply creating the resource will have no effect.
+Before you start using an ingress, there are a few things you should understand.
+The ingress is a beta resource.
+You will need an ingress controller to satisfy an ingress, simply creating the resource will have no effect.

-GCE/Google Kubernetes Engine deploys an [Ingress controller](#ingress-controllers) on the master.
+GCE/Google Kubernetes Engine deploys an [ingress controller](#ingress-controllers) on the master.
 Review the [beta limitations](https://github.com/kubernetes/ingress-gce/blob/master/BETA_LIMITATIONS.md#glbc-beta-limitations) of this controller if you are using GCE/GKE.

 In environments other than GCE/Google Kubernetes Engine, you may need to [deploy an ingress controller](https://kubernetes.github.io/ingress-nginx/deploy/).
-There are a number of [Ingress controller](#ingress-controllers) you may choose from.
+There are a number of [ingress controller](#ingress-controllers) you may choose from.

 ## Ingress controllers

-In order for the Ingress resource to work, the cluster must have an Ingress controller running.
+In order for the ingress resource to work, the cluster must have an ingress controller running.
 This is unlike other types of controllers, which run as part of the `kube-controller-manager` binary, and are typically started automatically with a cluster.
 Choose the ingress controller implementation that best fits your cluster.

 * Kubernetes as a project currently supports and maintains [GCE](https://git.k8s.io/ingress-gce/README.md) and [nginx](https://git.k8s.io/ingress-nginx/README.md) controllers.